hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 #### Speed and regularity

-Modals are better suited for quick interactions that occur infrequently, while Flyouts, due to their support for more complex content, can occupy more of the users time and be recalled more frequently.
+Modals are better suited for quick interactions that occur infrequently, while Flyouts, due to their support for more complex content, can occupy more of the users’ time and be recalled more frequently.

 #### Experience hierarchy